cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [Protobuf](../2-main-concepts/protobuf.md), and [migrations](../2-main-concepts/migrations.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase up to the wager denomination.
-You can get there by following the [previous steps](./wager-denom.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).
+* You have the checkers blockchain codebase up to the wager denomination.
+If not, follow the [previous steps](./wager-denom.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/wager-denomination).

 </HighlightBox>